 If you are using software other than TaxAct or TurboTax, it is likely that you can still import your gains and losses into the program.
 Typically, you need to find an option to import a file into your “investments” section of the program.
 You should use your “Short Term Gains” and “Long Term Gains” CSV files that CryptoTrader.Tax exports for this process.

-If you have an accountant who typically files your tax return for you, you can simply send your report to them.
+If you have an accountant who typically files your tax return for you, you can simply invite them to review your tax report and download it directly from CryptoTrader.Tax.
 You can easily do this by navigating to your report dashboard.

 3. Filing Your Taxes Yourself